psr007ps/NodeJS-React_Application/README.md

+# Features #

+Full-stack project making use of Node.js, React.js and SQLite.

+Fetches data from an API and displays on a React front-end.

+Cache is configured using LRU policy and expires in 24 hours.

+Application can be thoroughly tested using the described tests.

 # Assumptions #

 The calls are made only to specific IDs and not to the ../courses endpoint.
 Anything apart from ../courses/${id} is suppose to give a generic error message.